joaquimsaraivat/linux/kernel.md

 ### Lilo

-If you are using lilo as bootloader, you should run, at the end of the process the following command
+If you are using lilo as a bootloader, you should run, at the end of the process the following command

 `lilo`